cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>How are points assigned for tests?</summary>
 <p>

  - Points are different for each test and workload but in general terms, pass defaults to 5 and fail is a -1.
-Seen [points.yml](https://github.com/cncf/cnf-conformance/blob/master/points.yml) for more details on the different points for default scoring.
+See [points.yml](https://github.com/cncf/cnf-conformance/blob/master/points.yml) for more details on the different points for default scoring.

 </p>
 </details>